mail2sada/Golang-Batch2/01_Overview/README.md

     Identifier which is allowed to access it from another package is known as the exported identifier.
 The exported identifiers are those identifiers which obey the following conditions:

-        The first character of the exported identifier’s name should be in the Unicode upper case letter.
+        The first character of the exported identifier’s name should be in the upper case letter.

         The identifier should be declared in the package block, or it is a variable name, or it is a method name.

     The uniqueness of the identifiers means the identifier is unique from the other set of the identifiers available in your program, or in the package and they are not exported.